 If you are going to create a stunning data visualization, you are going to have to share it for people to see.

-Find free data sets for you to work with from this Tableau blog.
+Finally, to get you started on some project, you can find free data sets for you to work with from this Tableau blog.

 Step 2: Leveraging Online Resources and eLearning Courses